Walks in the quarter plane, genus zero case: Analytic continuation and differential transcendence criteria

 \section{Analytic continuation and differential transcendence criteria}

-The aim of this section is to give differential transcendence criteria adapted to the study of the generating series of the walks that interest us.
+The aim of this section is to give differential transcendence criteria adapted to the study of the generating series of the weighted models arising from \eqref{the five step set}.
 Let us describe our strategy.
-In Lemma~\ref{lem:funceqn}, we defined the auxiliary series $F^1(x,t)$ and $F^2(y,t)$ which are convergent for $|x| < 1, |y|< 1, |t|<1$.
+In Lemma~\ref{lem:funceqn}, we defined the auxiliary series $F^{1}(x,t):= -K(x,0,t)Q(x,0,t), \ \ F^{2}(y,t):= -K(0,y,t)Q(0,y,t)$.
+Since it is obvious that $Q(x,y,t)$ converges for $|x| < 1, |y|< 1, |t|<1$, we have the same conclusion for these former series as well.
 Using the parameterization $\phi=(x,y):\P1 (\CX) \rightarrow \Etproj$ given in the previous section, we can pull back these functions to functions

 analytic in a neighborhood of $0$ in $\P1(\C)$.
 Using the functional equation (\ref{eq:funcequ}), we will prove that $\tilde{F}^{1}(s)$ and $\tilde{F}^{2}(s)$ each satisfy very simple $q$-difference equations